Guardian Project: Getting to Know their Work Creating Easy-to-Use, Secure and Open Source Apps for Mobile Devices

 The Future of Mobile Software Development in Digital Rights

-The Guardian Project’s Community Manager emphasis that "mobile technologies have emerged as the primary tools in the Digital Rights space, primarily due to their affordability and crucial availability during critical moments.
+The Guardian Project’s community manager emphasis that "mobile technologies have emerged as the primary tools in the Digital Rights space, primarily due to their affordability and crucial availability during critical moments.
 They provide essential access to information, facilitate communication, and offer a means to document events as they unfold.”
 Therefore, she stress out that “it is vital to develop secure, open-source, and user-friendly tools that complement the efforts of those working on the front lines, empowering them to navigate challenges and protect their rights effectively."

 Previous